Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Preliminaries on scalar ergodic diffusion processes

 \begin{proposition}[\cite{Strauch}, Corollary $14$] Let $b\in\Sigma(C,A,\gamma,\sigma)$.
 Then there exist constants $c_1, c_2>0$ such that, for any $p, T\geq 1$,

 \end{proposition}

-\begin{remark} The preceeding Proposition~\ref{moments_local-invariant} was proven for our setup where the diffusion $X$ is started in the invariant density.
+\begin{remark} The preceding Proposition~\ref{moments_local-invariant} was proven for our setup where the diffusion $X$ is started in the invariant density.
 In Section~\ref{Sec_Stability} we need to consider the case where it is started in some fixed $x_0\in\R$ to compare it with a fractional diffusion.
 For this, it is crucial that our results of Section~\ref{Sec_Power} are still true under this assumption, which is also interesting on its own, see Remark~\ref{remark_fixed_point}.
-To transfer the results, we show that Proposition~\ref{moments_local-invariant} also works for $X_0=x_0\in [-A,A]$, although some parts of the proof have to be slightly modified.
-This is explained and given in detail in Subsection~\ref{A3_SubSec}. \end{remark}
+This can be established by showing that Proposition~\ref{moments_local-invariant} also works for $X_0=x_0\in [-A,A]$.
+A proof of this is given in detail in Section~$3.2.3$ of \cite{Brutsche}. \end{remark}

-\begin{cor} We have uniform stochastic convergence of the empirical density to the true one, i.e. for every $\epsilon>0$,